Table of contents

 A social worker at the time suggested that this could be a combination of anxiety and also because his dad no longer lived in the same house as us, a child may think that because their dad has moved out, he would wake up to me also not being there.
 It definitely has to be noted that anxiety has a huge impact on the quality of sleep.
-This is from both mine and my son’s experiences.
+This is from both my son’s and my experiences of anxiety.

 I debated about referring my son to a sleep clinic when he was younger to monitor his sleeping patterns.
 Actually, I purchased a night projector and a white noise box, which initially worked but only for a short period.
 I even bought a weighted blanket, which initially was great, and I recommend getting one.
 However, the problem was my son kept on pulling the blanket over his face.
 I had to go into his room to pull the weighted blanket off of his face.